USAT St. Mihiel: Construction

 St. Mihiel, named in honor of the Army's role in the Battle of Saint-Mihiel in World War I, was an EFC Design 1024 ship built by the American International Shipbuilding Corporation at Hog Island, Pennsylvania for the United States Shipping Board (USSB).
 During the planning stage names for the 120 ships to be built at Hog Island were selected by First Lady Edith Wilson who selected names based on the "aboriginal inhabitants of the United States" with Sinnemahoning being the prospective name for hull number 672 that was to be completed as St. Mihiel.

 The design was for either a troopship or later use as a passenger/cargo ship with a contracted seventy vessels of the type with fifty-eight cancelled and only twelve built.
 The ship was launched 19 November 1919 with completion and delivery to the USSB in October 1920 with United States Official Number 220739.
 The ship was 448 ft in length between perpendiculars, 58 ft beam, 28 ft .75 in loaded draft and powered by a Curtis steam turbine divided into high and low pressure sections, each having three ahead and one astern stages, and double reduction gears rated at 6,000 horsepower provided by General Electric Company.

 Army transport

 The newly built ship was transferred to the War Department on 29 October 1920 for operation with the Army Transport Service (ATS) homeported at the Brooklyn Army Base in New York.
 Until 1923 St. Mihiel generally ran between the New York Port of Embarkation and Antwerp, Belgium.
 After transporting the last United States troop contingent from Germany from Antwerp in January 1923 she was assigned the New York—San Juan, Puerto Rico—Panama until 1926.
-During this period of Atlantic service St. Mihiel was awarded the Army's Efficiency (“E”) pennant for Atlantic transports in 1922, transported the 213th Coast Artillery from New York to Fort Monroe for summer training and engaged in hurricane relief operations a San Juan during September 1928.
+During this period of Atlantic service St. Mihiel was awarded the Army's Efficiency ("E") pennant for Atlantic transports in 1922, transported the 213th Coast Artillery from New York to Fort Monroe for summer training and engaged in hurricane relief operations at San Juan during September 1928.